picocms/Pico/README.md

 #### You still need help or experience a problem with Pico?

-When the docs can't answer your question, you can get help by joining us on [#picocms on Freenode IRC][Freenode] ([logs][FreenodeLogs]).
+When the docs can't answer your question, you can get help by joining us on [#picocms on Libera.Chat][LiberaChat] ([logs][LiberaChatLogs]).
 When you're experiencing problems with Pico, please don't hesitate to create a new [Issue][Issues] on GitHub.
 Concerning problems with plugins or themes, please refer to the website of the developer of this plugin or theme.

 **Before creating a new Issue,** please make sure the problem wasn't reported yet using [GitHubs search engine][IssuesSearch].
 Please describe your issue as clear as possible and always include the *Pico version* you're using.
 Provided that you're using *plugins*, include a list of them too.
 We need information about the *actual and expected behavior*, the *steps to reproduce* the problem, and what steps you have taken to resolve the problem by yourself (i.e. *your own troubleshooting*).